konfiger/konfiger-nodejs/README.md

 This feature of the project allow seamless integration with the konfiger entries by eliminating the need for writing `Konfiger.get*("")` everytime to read a value into a variable or writing lot of `Konfiger.put*()` to add an entry.

-The two function `resolve` and `dissolve` is used to attach an object. resolve function integrate the object such that the entries in konfiger will be assigned to the matching key in the object.
+The two function `resolve` is used to attach an object. resolve function integrate the object such that the entries in konfiger will be assigned to the matching key in the object.
 See the [resolve](#object-attachement-get) and [dissolve](#object-attachement-put) examples above.

-In a case where the object keys are different from the entries keys in the konfiger object the function `matchGetKey` can be attached to the object to match the key when setting the object entries values, and the function `matchPutKey` is called when setting the konfiger entries from the object.
+In a case where the object keys are different from the entries keys in the konfiger object the function `matchGetKey` can be declared in the object to match the key when setting the object entries values, and the function `matchPutKey` is called when setting the konfiger entries from the object.

 For the file English.lang